swill062/technical-writing/index.md

 >
 > On the surface, reading can seem to be just taking in or learning new information.
 But to be effective, you must take the information presented to you and interpret it in a way that is meaningful to you.
 It is an _active_ process.
 >
 > Education tends to take that personalization out of the picture.
 It is not a priority.
 As a result, **most people are not actually being educated**.
+Not in the way that matters.

 ### So What: